-Risk management is a key concept that all rookie traders should wrap their heads around.
-Unfortunately, this topic is often being overlooked, sometimes even dismissed as unimportant.
-More than one trader has gone bankrupt due to lack of discipline and insufficient risk management.
+Risk management is a key concept in trading that all novice traders should understand and learn to apply.
+Unfortunately, this topic is often overlooked, sometimes even dismissed as unimportant.
+Nonetheless, more than one trader has gone bankrupt due to his lack of discipline and insufficient risk management.

-When hoping for a single trade that would change your life for the better you are demonstrating the behavioral pattern of a gambler (which is obviously counterproductive).
-In reality, trading has nothing to do with gambling.
+When expecting a single trade that will change your life for the better you behave like a gambler (which is obviously counterproductive).
+But in reality, trading has nothing to do with gambling.
 The sooner you understand this the better.
 If you find yourself thinking about trading in terms of blind luck you are definitely doing something wrong.
 Risk management rules are here to bail you out and make your entire trading journey more productive.

 The 2% rule

-Once again, not being able to calculate the right amount of money to invest in every deal you make is very close to gambling.
-Allocating a thoroughly calculated amount of money, on the other hand, can pay off in the long-term.
+Investing a random amount of money into a deal (just because you think it is a good idea) is very close to gambling.
+Allocating a thoroughly calculated amount, on the other hand, can pay off in the long-term.
 It is widely accepted that the optimal amount of money you invest in a single deal should not exceed 2% of your entire capital.

-Knowing how to control losses is as important for a successful trader as it is to spot a trend reversal, open the deal in the right direction etc.
+Knowing how to control losses is as important for a successful trader as it is to spot a trend reversal, open a deal in the right direction, etc.

-You, therefore, want to find the balance between the potential profit and the loss you are quite likely to incur.
-2% is big enough to guarantee you consistent results in the long run, at the same time giving you enough flexibility to survive a losing streak that will sooner or later occur.
-Let’s take a look at a losing streak of only 5 deals and compare what happens when allocating 2% and 10% of the trading capital to a single deal.
+You, therefore, may want to find a balance between the potential profit and loss you are quite likely to incur.
+Some traders settle for 2% of their trading capital per one deal.
+Why?
+Because, according to them, 2% is good enough for consistent trading and also gives enough flexibility to survive a losing streak that will sooner or later occur.
+Let’s use an example to better understand this logic.
+For example, let’s take a look at a losing streak of only 5 deals and compare what happens when allocating 2% and 10% of the trading capital to a single deal.

 |# of the deal||2%||10%|

-As you can see, there is a huge difference between 2% and 10%.
-When allocating 2% of your capital to a single deal you will lose only 10% of your initial capital.
-With 10% at stake, you will lose over 40% after a series of only 5 unsuccessful deals.
+As you can see in this example, there is a huge difference between 2% and 10%.
+When allocating 2% of the capital to a single deal loses might reach only 10% of the initial capital.
+With 10% at stake in every deal, loses may be over 40% after a series of only 5 unsuccessful deals.
 Quite a difference!
 No matter how good you are at your best, at your worst you want to remain as humble and disciplined as possible.

 Remember that as a trader, you are not looking for a jackpot.
-Instead, you should be interested is a series of small wins, each of them making you a little bit wealthier.
+Instead, you should be interested in a series of small wins, each of them getting you closer and closer to your goal.

 Fund allocation is not the only risk management rule to follow.
 Still, it is something to familiarize yourself with and, most importantly, use in your daily trading routine.
-Just following this simple rule can dramatically increase your chances of success.Trade here
+Just following this simple rule can dramatically increase your chances of improvement.Start trading